tleecsm/VoVTCG/www/data/cards.md

 <b>Disciple:</b> <i>This card can be used to satisfy the Disciple requirement of another card's Worship effect while it shares a recruitment rail with that card.</i>
-When this unit is deployed to a lane with a revealed <b>Persistence</b> card in it, it gains +2 Power until the end of the turn.
+When this unit is deployed to a lane with a revealed <b>Persistence</b> card in it, it gains +2 Power until the end of this turn.
 <br>

 ##### ALP.FTH.027